Contributors Dropdown icon

 3. Build the transformation rules and logic

-Ok, here is the part that can be tricky.
-You need to create some form of rules or logic that will identify the data and make any required changes.
-Sometimes this step may require custom coding, and sometimes your data hub or platform can do this heavy lifting in the background.
+Ok, here is the part that can be tricky if you're doing manual data mapping.
+You need to create some form of rules or logic (or data models and data flows) that will identify the data and make any required changes.
+Sometimes this step may require custom coding, but an automated data mapping solution could also do this heavy lifting in the background.

 4. Run a test